ProQual Level 2 NVQ Diploma in Construction and Civil Engineering Operations (Construction)-Construction Operations

 • Support exposed utilities during excavation activities.

-The ProQual Level 2 NVQ Diploma in Construction and Civil Engineering Operations (Construction) – Construction Operations is designed for individuals working or seeking to work in the construction and civil engineering industry.
-This qualification is ideal for the following groups:
+The ProQual Level 2 NVQ Diploma in Construction and Civil Engineering Operations (Construction)-Construction Operations is designed for individuals at the start of their careers or those seeking to formalize their broad, hands-on experience in the construction industry.
+This qualification is ideal for versatile operatives who contribute to multiple stages of a project, providing them with a certified foundation of core site skills.
+It is particularly well-suited for:

-• Individuals seeking a pathway to more advanced qualifications in construction and civil engineering.
+• New Entrants and Trainees seeking a comprehensive, industry-recognized qualification to launch a robust career in construction and civil engineering.

 Frequently Asked Questions